rgwch/make-elexis-demodb/readme.md

 ### Result

 * The script will process as many patients as the value 'process.number' in the configuration indicates.
 * If 'process.random' is true, it will select the patients randomly.
-Else the first n patients are processed.
+Else the n patients with most recent ecounters are processed (with a query such as `select distinct faelle.patientid, behandlungen.datum from behandlungen inner join faelle on behandlungen.fallid = faelle.id order by behandlungen.datum desc limit ?`).
 * If 'process.anonymize' is true, patient names and contact informations are replaced with fake values while processing- This is highly recommended.
 * When processing a patient entry, all data referenced by this patient will be copied as well (medications, prescriptions, certificates, billings and so on).